LUMC/sentinel/sentinel/src/sphinx/devs_codebase.rst

 The Codebase
 ============

-Before delving deeper into the code, it is useful to see how the source code is organized.
+Before diving deeper into the code, it is useful to see how the source code is organized.

 Starting from the root, we see three directories: